Bibhu Mohapatra: Early life and education

 Mohapatra grew up in Rourkela, Odisha, on the East Coast of India.
-As a young child, his mother helped him learn how to sew on her machine and he used old textiles, such as old saris, to learn sewing.
+As a young man, his mother helped him learn how to sew on her sewing machine and he used vintage textiles, such as saris, to learn the craft.
 In 1996, he moved to America and earned a master's degree from Utah State University.
 In 1999, he moved to New York City and enrolled at the Fashion Institute of Technology.
-He worked at the American fashion labels Halson and J. Mendel.
+He worked with Halson and J. Mendel.

 Career

-In 2008, Mohapatra resigned from J. Mendel in order to establish his label, Bibhu Mohapatra -Purple Label.
-Since then, he has presented many collections of luxury women's ready to wear, couture and fur under his name in New York, Mumbai, New Delhi, Frankfurt, Beijing, Houston, Palm Beach, Tampa, Houston, Mexico, and Costa Rica.
+In 2008, Mohapatra resigned from J. Mendel after a 10 year career creating the Mendel ready to wear collections, in order to establish his label, Bibhu Mohapatra -Purple Label.
+Bibhu has presented hundreds of collections of luxury women's ready to wear, couture and fur under his brand mostly in New York, Mumbai, New Delhi, Frankfurt, Beijing, Houston, Palm Beach, Tampa, Houston, Mexico, and Costa Rica.

-His collections are sold by many boutiques around the world.
+His collection is sold in his boutique in New York City and are available in exclusive boutiques globally and online.

-Mohapatra served as the primary costume designer for the Verdi opera Aida debuted during the 2012 Summer season at the Glimmerglass Opera in Cooperstown, NY.
+Mohapatra was the costume designer for the Verdi opera Aida debuted during the 2012 Summer season at the Glimmerglass Opera in Cooperstown, NY.

-Bibhu was invited to design Costumes for the post covid reopening of The Washionton National Opera at Kennedy Center in Washionton DC in 2021 in honor of Supreme Court Justice Ruth Bader Ginsberg.
+Bibhu was invited to design Costumes for the post covid reopening of The Washionton National Opera at Kennedy Center in Washington DC in 2021 in honor of Supreme Court Justice Ruth Bader Ginsberg.

-First Lady Michelle Obama is Mohapatra's client and he feels she reflects his designs well.
+First Lady Michelle Obama is a client of Mohapatra's, he has expressed he feels she reflects his designs well.

-On the charitable front, Bibhu has designed several collections of hand woven silk sari to help the traditional hand weavers in his home state of Odisha in India.
+On the charitable front, Bibhu designed several collections of hand woven silk sari to help the traditional hand weavers in his home state of Odisha in India.
 Bibhu is a co-founder of The India Society.
 The India Society is a New York-based organization set up to assist students of fashion and fine art with tuition and internships at US based Universities.

-Mohapatra Launched a collection of diamond jewelry in India in 2016 with ForeverMark a division of Debeers.
-ForeverMark and Mohapatra have been associating since 2016.
-In 2019, ForeverMark provided an assortment of diamond jewelry, which complimented his Fall-Winter 2019 collection during New York Fashion Week.
-The first collection is called Artemis by Bibhu Mohapatra.
-"Artemis by Bibhu Mohapatra" The second Debeers collection was launched in 2019.
-With his 2019 fall collection, he passed the 10-year mark.
+Mohapatra Launched a collection of diamond jewelry in 2016.